Pam DecidesSeptember 4, 2012

 Everything connected to James Peele.
 There’s no way of explaining this without giving away what happens, but it was all so interesting — seeing how he’s changed over the course of eight years, and knowing that he’s unworthy, and fearing that Pam will fall into his arms anyway.
 And she does, and it’s super uncomfortable.
 And then…what happens is simultaneously expected and a shock.

 I don’t know how well this book would have worked for me if I hadn’t read Pam first.
 There’s a summary of Pam in the front of the book, but it doesn’t tell you much you couldn’t figure out from the text, and there’s so much in Pam that can’t be fully explained by passing references.
 But this is one of the stronger sequels I’ve read exactly because it moves on from the book that precedes it.
 By the time you get to Pam Decides, you’ve already been through Pam.
-You’ve gained a very clear understanding of what her childhood was like, and you’ve mentally calculated the ratio of happy marriages to unhappy ones and you’ve gotten your hopes of for James Peele and been disappointed by him right along with Pam.
+You’ve gained a very clear understanding of what her childhood was like, and you’ve mentally calculated the ratio of happy marriages to unhappy ones and you’ve gotten your hopes up for James Peele and been disappointed by him right along with Pam.
 And now that’s all over, and Bettina von Hutten doesn’t feel the need to keep rehashing the same issues.

 Pam is an interesting and frequently enjoyable novel in it’s own right, but in relation to its sequel, it’s like a prerequisite course in college: having been through it, you get to jump straight into the good stuff with the next thing.
 And it might just be because Pam Decides feels at times as if it was written specifically for me, but I really do think it’s the good stuff.
 I kind of want to sit right back down and read it again.